The Address would be quite easy to steal. Two or more strong blokes could easily lift it into a van even if the steering and the wheels were locked.

 I coated all the bare metal I could see in ACF 50.
 The retaining pin for the front brake pads, has been reported to seize in position, so I removed it, applied some copper ease and replaced it.

 I replaced the 35/35W bulb with a 60/55W bulb and replaced the 5W front side lights with LEDs.
 Now I find that at a tickover, the battery voltage rises very slowly on the dip beam setting indicating a positive charge.
 It falls slowly on the high beam indicating a discharge.
 So with the 60/55W bulb power is finely balanced at tickover.
+I don’t spend a lot of time at tickover so at normal speeds everything works fine.

 The handlebar muffs, top box, extra fuel bottle, toolkit, and panniers can be added or removed as required.